This webpage contains affiliate links. Please view our disclosure policy for more details.

 If you don't have one hand the spelt flour, feel free to use plain flour.
 You can also swap hazelnut flour for hazelnut meal or just skip it and use only spelt flour.
 Each of these options will work fine - just cookies will have slightly different texture.

 Cookies are sweetened with DARK MUSCOVADO SUGAR, which gives them slightly caramel taste and chewy texture once combined with the rest of ingredients.
 For chocolate chunks, use good quality chocolate with at least 55% cocoa and unsweetened cocoa powder to make these cookies super chocolatey.

-- COMBINE DRY INGREDIENTS: Combine whole grain spelt flour, hazelnut flour (or hazelnut meal), cocoa powder (sifted), baking powder and salt in one bowl.
+COMBINE DRY INGREDIENTS: Combine whole spelt flour, hazelnut flour (or hazelnut meal), cocoa powder (sifted), baking powder and salt in one bowl.

-- MIX THESE TWO: Fold slowly dry ingredients into wet ingredients and stir using silicon spatula until you get a smooth and sticky dough.
+MIX THE TWO: Fold slowly dry ingredients into wet ingredients and stir using silicon spatula until you get a smooth and sticky dough.
 Add chocolate chunks and stir until incorporated.

 Cookies are the best on the day they are made.
 If you have some leftover cookies store them in an airtight container for about 5 days.
 We love this cute glass cookie jar which will look great on your kitchen counter.

 If you want to have fresh cookies, the best is to make a batch of cookie dough and refrigerate or freeze it, then just bake however many you plan to serve that day.
 Unbaked cookies dough balls freeze well for up to 3 months.
 Bake frozen cookie balls for an extra minute, no need to thaw.